Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 This section covers three types of Linux installation:

-1. TEX Live installed from the TUG DVD or download on any type of Linux (see the example ‘Font indexing in TEX Live installed from TUG DVD or download on Linux systems’ below)
+1. TEX Live installed from the TUG distribution or download on any type of Linux (see the example ‘Font indexing in TEX Live installed from the TUG download on Linux systems’ below)

 2. Debian and its derivatives like Ubuntu that share the .deb repositories (see the penultimate example ‘Font indexing in TEX Live installed from .deb repositories on Debian-based Linux systems’ below)